 the sun is already shining in your eyes, making the mountain views look

-1. To get to Elk-Thurston from Vancouver, you have
+1. To get to Elk-Thurston Trail from

-several options, and this one is the most straightforward.
-Take Highway
+several options, and this one is the most straightforward: take Highway

 1 East to Exit 123 (Prest Road).
 Here we are on Highway 1 East between